SharkPlush/Bash-AC-Power-Detection/README.md

 upower -e
 ```

-If you have multiple "line_power_" outputs the script will probably not work.
+If you have multiple "line_power_" check this branch: https://github.com/SharkPlush/Bash-AC-Power-Detection/tree/Multi-Line-Power

 To install, modify the wrapper to your needs and place it in /usr/local/bin/